St Bartholomew's School: House system

 Students from each house enter into annual competitions in sport and the arts versus the other houses, where pupils represent their house.
 Examples of House Sports competitions are house netball, house football, house rugby, house lacrosse, house hockey, house tennis, house rounders.
-There are also House arts events including dance, fine arts, music, filmmaking and House Drama plays which are written by year 12 students (aged 16 and 17) and performed by year 10 students (aged 14 and 15).
+There are also House arts events including dance, fine arts, drama and music; there are also House filmmaking and House Drama plays which are written by year 12 students (aged 16 and 17) and performed by year 10 students (aged 14 and 15).
 The winning house in each competition is awarded a certain number of points, which are accrued during the academic year.

-Each house holds an annual house evening, where students entertain parents and staff with music, dance, drama, and comic sketches.
-Each house also has a nominated house charity.
-Students try to raise as much money as possible for this charity through sponsored events and activities during the school year.

 Facilities

 The Ad Lucem project

 Before the Ad Lucem project, St Bartholomew's School was based on two sites.
 The Luker site, at one end of Buckingham Road was formerly Newbury County Girls' Grammar School.
 The Wormestall site, at the opposite end of Buckingham Road, was formerly St Bartholomew's Boys' Grammar School - the two grammar schools had merged in 1975 to form a large comprehensive, spread over both sites.

 On 23 November 2006, St. Bartholomew's was awarded a government grant to rebuild its premises.
 The school was chosen ahead of three other schools in Berkshire: Kennet School, Theale Green Community School, and John O'Gaunt Community Technology College.
 Whilst several proposals for St. Bartholomew's were considered, the final application involved completely rebuilding the school, with access provided through Fifth Road.
 This application was approved by a West Berkshire Council Planning Committee on 20 February 2008.
-The rebuild was completed in October 2010, and was officially opened on 30 March 2011 by The Countess of Wessex.
+The rebuild was completed in October 2010, and was officially opened on 30 March 2011 by the Countess of Wessex.

 Both former sites enjoyed large playing fields, tennis courts and sports changing rooms.
 Most of this space was lost as a result of the building of the new school.
 The new school still retains a large playing field, and since the completion of phase two of the Ad Lucem project possesses a sizeable Multi-Use Games Area.
 In January 2014 the planned extension to the Patterson block was complete, allowing more space for the Sixth Form and a much expanded hall.